jbruws/acsim/README.md

 You can also set up a Postgres-based instance via Compose.

-1. Download the `compose.yaml` file:
+1. Download the `compose.yaml` and `pg_init.sql` files:

    `curl -L http://github.com/jbruws/acsim/raw/master/compose.yaml > compose.yaml`

    `curl -L http://github.com/jbruws/acsim/raw/master/pg_init.sql > pg_init.sql`

-2. Use your preferred text editor to add an `ACSIM_PASS_OVERRIDE` env variable to the `board.environment` section in order to set the password to ACSIM's admin dashboard.
+2. Use your preferred text editor to add an `ACSIM_PASS_OVERRIDE` env variable to the `board.environment` section in `compose.yaml` in order to set the password to ACSIM's admin dashboard.
 Said section should look like this afterwards:

    ```
     environment: